mritunjaysharma394/vowpal-wiki/Command-line-arguments.md

                                      Defaults to 0.5
     --minibatch arg (=1)             Minibatch size

 `--adaptive` turns on an individual learning rate for each feature.
 These learning rates are adjusted automatically according to a data-dependent schedule.
-For details the relevant papers are [[http://arxiv.org/abs/1002.4908]] [[http://www.cs.berkeley.edu/~jduchi/projects/DuchiHaSi10.pdf]]
+For details the relevant papers are [[http://arxiv.org/abs/1002.4908]] and [[http://www.cs.berkeley.edu/~jduchi/projects/DuchiHaSi10.pdf]].

 # Weight Options
     -b [ --bit_precision ] arg       number of bits in the feature table